Online CNA Classes in Maryland: Compare Schools, Get Info & More

 This online CNA class in Maryland typically takes between six and nine weeks to complete the classroom section, followed by a 45-hour clinical externship.
 Before gaining admission into this program, students must successfully complete the foundational healthcare career course.
 Students pay for each section of the training program but do have access to workforce training scholarships.

-Situated between Baltimore and Washington, DC, Howard Community College offers online CNA classes in Maryland.
+Situated between Baltimore and Washington, DC, Howard Community College offers an online CNA/GNA program in Maryland.
 Aligned with the Maryland Board of Nursing’s CNA regulations, this program prioritizes both theoretical knowledge and hands-on learning to prepare students for CNA certification in the state.
 Students work collaboratively with experienced instructors and a long list of healthcare facilities and organizations.

 In this program, students complete 100 hours of CNA theory training along with 45 hours of clinical training.
 Unlike some CNA programs, students can complete theory and practical classes simultaneously.
 Theory classes cover various essential healthcare topics, including lifespan development, patient care best practices, and vital signs.